IVG12377/From-Chaos-to-Clarity/README.md

 ## 💡 Inspiration

-This project was inspired by a real consulting interview process and serves as both a portfolio piece and a learning journey.
+This project simulates a real-world consulting engagement and serves as both a portfolio piece and a learning journey.
 It blends data analytics, stakeholder strategy, and structured delivery to reflect the kind of work done by Big 4, boutique consulting firms, and corporate strategy teams.

 ---